ffund/tcp-ip-essentials/lab2/2-9-ip-subnet.md

 **Lab report**:  Explain why the other hosts cannot reach "ophelia", whereas "romeo", which has the same subnet mask as "ophelia", can communicate with the other hosts.

+Once you are done with this part of the lab , proceed to the [next part](2-8-icmp-ping.md)